 Quitting for "good cause" is the first non-disqualifying reason.
 Md.
 Code Ann., Lab. & Empl.
 Art., § 8-1001(b).
 Purely personal reasons, no matter how compelling, cannot constitute good cause as a matter of law.
 Bd.
 Of Educ.
 Of Montgomery County v.
 Paynter, 303 Md.
 22, 28 (1985).
 An objective standard is used to determine if the average employee would have left work in that situation; in addition, a determination is made as to whether a particular employee left in good faith, and an element of good faith is whether the claimant has exhausted all reasonable alternatives before leaving work.
 Board of Educ. v.
 Paynter, 303 Md.
 22, 29-30 (1985)(requiring a "higher standard of proof" than for good cause because reason is not job related); also see Bohrer v.
 Sheetz, Inc., Law No. 13361, (Cir.
 Ct. for Washington Co., Apr.
 24, 1984).
 "Good cause" must be job-related and it must be a cause "which would reasonably impel the average, able-bodied, qualified worker to give up his or her employment."
 Paynter, 303 Md. at 1193.
 Using this definition, the Court of Appeals held that the Board correctly applied the "objective test": "The applicable standards are the standards of reasonableness applied to the average man or woman, and not to the supersensitive."
 Paynter, 303 Md. at 1193.

 The second category or non-disqualifying reason is quitting for "valid circumstances".
 Md.
 Code Ann., Lab. & Empl.
 Art., § 8-1001(c)(1).
-There are three types of valid circumstances: a valid circumstance may be (1) a substantial cause that is job-related or (2) a factor that is non-job related but is "necessitous or compelling".
-Paynter 202 Md. at 30; (3) when the claimant's quit is caused by the individual leaving employment (i) to follow a spouse serving in the United States military or (ii) because the claimant's spouse is a civilian employee of the military or of a federal agency involved with military operations and the spouse's employer requires a mandatory transfer to a new location.
-Md.
-Code Ann., Lab. & Empl.
-Art., § 8-1001(c)(1)(iii).
+There are two types of valid circumstances: a valid circumstance may be (1) a substantial cause that is job-related or (2) a factor that is non-job related but is "necessitous or compelling".
+Paynter 202 Md. at 30.
 The "necessitous or compelling" requirement relating to a cause for leaving work voluntarily does not apply to "good cause".
 Board of Educ. v.
 Paynter, 303 Md.
 22, 30 (1985).
 In a case where medical problems are at issue, mere compliance with the requirement of supplying a written statement or other documentary evidence of a health problem does not mandate an automatic award of benefits.
 Shifflet v.
 Dept. of Emp. & Training, 75 Md.
 App.
 282 (1988).